 In keeping with the philosophy of Parsons, Lee & Juliano, Jay is committed not only to representing his clients in litigation and pending legal matters, but also to educating clients in the areas of risk management, claim prevention and quality assurance.

-His legal practice in the area of medical malpractice has expanded to include significant regulatory and administrative law including before the Alabama Board of Medical Examiners, Alabama Board of Nursing, the Alabama Board of Pharmacy, and The Board of Dental Examiners of Alabama.
+His practice in medical malpractice defense has expanded to include a sub-specialty in regulatory and administrative law including before the Alabama Board of Medical Examiners, Alabama Board of Nursing, Alabama Board of Pharmacy and the Alabama Board of Dental Examiners.

-Jay is the proud husband of Marietta, his beautiful wife of 44 years.
+Jay is the proud husband of Marietta, his beautiful wife of 47 years.
 They have two terrific children, Paul, who is also Jay’s law partner, and Carrie, who fortunately is the spitting image of her mother.
-They are also the proud grandparents of three beautiful grandchildren, Paul Michael Jr., Karoline and Baby Luke.
+They are also the proud grandparents of four beautiful grandchildren, Paul Michael Jr., Karoline, Luke and Baby Lena Marietta.